miha53cevic/EmguCV-Facial-Recognition/README.md

-# EmguCV-Facial-Recognition
+# OpenCV-Facial-Recognition
-Using: EmguCV .NET port of OpenCV and C# WPF
+ArduinoTurret - using: EmguCV .NET port of OpenCV and C# WPF JAVA_OpenCV_Turret - using OpenCV compiled for JAVA in CMake